Evo Morales: Economic program

 At the time of Morales' election, Bolivia was South America's poorest nation.
-Morales' government did not initiate fundamental change to Bolivia's economic structure, and their National Development Plan (PDN) for 2006–10 adhered largely to the country's previous liberal economic model.
-Bolivia's economy was based largely on the extraction of natural resources, with the nation having South America's second largest reserves of natural gas.
-Keeping to his election pledge, Morales took increasing state control of the hydrocarbon industry with Supreme Decree 2870; previously, corporations paid 18% of their profits to the state, but Morales symbolically reversed this, so that 82% of profits went to the state and 18% to the companies.
-The oil companies threatened to take the case to the international courts or cease operating in Bolivia, but ultimately relented.
-As a result, Bolivia's income from hydrocarbon extraction increased from $173 million in 2002 to $1.3 billion by 2006.
-Although not technically a form of nationalization, Morales and his government referred to it as such, resulting in criticism from sectors of the Bolivian left.
-In June 2006, Morales announced his plan to nationalize mining, electricity, telephones, and railroads.
-In February 2007, the government nationalized the Vinto metallurgy plant and refused to compensate Glencore, which the government said had obtained the contract illegally.
-Although the FSTMB miners' federation called for the government to nationalize the mines, the government did not do so, instead stating that any transnational corporations operating in Bolivia legally would not be expropriated.
+Morales' government did not fundamentally change Bolivia's economic structure, and their National Development Plan (PDN) for 2006–10 largely retained the existing liberal economic model.
+Bolivia's economy was based largely on the extraction of natural resources, with the country having South America's second largest natural gas reserves.
+Keeping to his election pledge, Morales took increasing state control of the hydrocarbon industry with Supreme Decree 2870; previously, corporations paid 18% of their profits to the state, but Morales increased this to 82%.
+Oil companies threatened to cease operations but ultimately relented.
+Accordingly, Bolivia's income from hydrocarbon extraction increased from $173 million in 2002 to $1.3 billion by 2006.
+Although technically not a form of nationalization, Morales' government referred to it as such, resulting in criticism from sectors of the Bolivian left.